A Compound Decision Approach to Covariance Matrix Estimation: Covariance matrix estimation as a compound decision problem

 under average squared error loss.
 One important difference between estimating a covariance matrix versus a vector is that the former should have additional structure, and in particular should be at least positive semidefinite.
-Notably, however, this structure is not incentived by the Frobenius risk \eqref{frobenius risk}.
+Notably, however, this structure is not incentivized by the Frobenius risk \eqref{frobenius risk}.
 As a result, there can exist estimators of $\bs{\Sigma}$ that achieve low values of \eqref{frobenius risk} but which are not positive-definite.
-This will in fact be true for one of the estimators we propose in Section \ref{sec:proposed}.
 To resolve this issue, we can project any estimate into the space of positive-definite matrices; see Section \ref{posdef}.

 The value of this formulation is that it allows us to apply ideas from the compound decision literature to covariance matrix estimation.
-A key property of compound decision problems is that while information about index $i$ seems like it should offer no help for estimating a parameter with a different index $j$, in fact borrowing information across all indices is superior to considering each index alone.
-An example of this phenomenon is the James-Stein estimator \citep{james1961estimation}, which estimates $\bs{\theta} = E \bs{Y}$ in the Gaussian sequence problem by shrinking each $Y_i$ toward $0$ by a factor that depends on all components of $\bs{Y}$. \citet{james1961estimation} showed that when $n \geq 3$, the James-Stein estimator dominates the maximum likelihood estimator, which simply estimates $\bs{\theta}$ using $\bs{Y}$.
-A long line of subsequent work has led to much more sophisticated and accurate procedures for estimating $\bs{\theta}$ \citep{brown2009nonparametric, jiang2009general, johnstone2017gaussian, lindley1962discussion, fourdrinier2018shrinkage}.
-A natural next step is therefore to apply modern ideas for Gaussian sequence estimation to covariance matrix estimation, which we do in Section \ref{sec:method}.
+A key property of compound decision problems is that while information about a parameter $\theta_i$ seems like it should offer no help for estimating any other $\theta_j$, in fact borrowing information across all $\theta_i$ is superior to considering each parameter separately.
+An example of this phenomenon is the James-Stein shrinkage estimator \citep{james1961estimation} , and a long line of subsequent work has led to much more sophisticated and accurate procedures \citep{brown2009nonparametric, jiang2009general, johnstone2017gaussian, lindley1962discussion, fourdrinier2018shrinkage}.
+In Section \ref{sec:method} we apply these ideas to covariance matrix estimation.